redis/docs/content/commands/ft.search/index.md

 Search the index with a textual query, returning either documents or just ids.

 {{< note >}}
-This command will only return keys that the user has access to.
+This command will only return keys to which the user has read access.
 {{< /note >}}

 [Examples](#examples)